rkruk/RaspberryPiWeatherDisplay/README.md

 - Waveshare 2.13 e-Paper HAT v.2 (monochrome).<br><br>

 Some assumptions at the beginning:<br>
-- Raspberry Pi is running <a href="https://www.raspberrypi.org/downloads/raspberry-pi-os/">Raspberry Pi OS</a>.<br>
+- Raspberry Pi is running  the <a href="https://www.raspberrypi.org/downloads/raspberry-pi-os/">Raspberry Pi OS</a>.<br>
 - Everything is updated to the latest packages.<br>
-- Libraries used are from standart Raspberry Pi OS repositories.
-Nothing has been added as a source or blob (nothing but firmware but that is a different story and is not in the scope here).<br>
+- Libraries used are from standard Raspberry Pi OS repositories.
+Nothing has been added as an injected source code or closed blob (nothing but firmware but that is a different story and is not in the scope here).<br>
-- Python 3 packages are installed, managed, etc via the pip3 python package installer.
-Pip3 is installed as you may have guessed from standard Raspberry Pi OS repository (python3-pip package).<br>
+- Python 3 packages are installed, managed, etc - via the pip3 python package installer.
+Pip3 is installed as you may have guessed from the standard Raspberry Pi OS repository (python3-pip package).<br>

 Install BCM2835 libraries:<br>
 - bcm2835 - follow instruction how to install from <a href="https://www.waveshare.com/wiki/2.13inch_e-Paper_HAT">Waveshare</a> website.<br>